 Forever.
 (Psalm 23)

-Verses for Loss of a Child
+Bible Verses for Death of a Loved One: Loss of a Child

 “Jesus loves me this I know, for the Bible tells me so, Little ones to him belong They are weak but he is strong.”